Getting potential members to actually land on your site is one thing, but once you get them there, you have one job: keep them there.

 What is Paid Memberships Pro?

 As you might guess from the title, Paid Memberships Pro is designed to let you charge site visitors for access to your content, online courses, and anything you want through a membership program.
+It’s easy to set up an initial membership website, and it includes plenty of customization options.

-Similar to a Netflix subscription, for as long as your customer pays their membership fee, they are allowed to enjoy content, forums, community engagement, and whatever else you offer.
+Similar to a Netflix subscription, for as long as your customer pays their membership fee, they are allowed to enjoy the content, forums, community engagement, and whatever else you offer.

 Paid Memberships Pro is one of many WordPress plugins with this functionality, but they offer a lot that their competitors simply don’t.
 They call themselves the ultimate WordPress plugin for memberships, and they just might be.